Monday, February 11, 2008

 Hi, gang.
 It's been a while since I rapped at ya, but I've been stretching my wings, as it were.

 I've been taking flying lessons.
 I haven't purchased a ship yet, but probably wouldn't make much sense to get one until I know how to fly it.
 Ernie is friends with a couple of spacers, and he's introduced me to them.
 One of them, a freighter pilot from Ord Mantell, has been teaching me how to fly.
-It's nothing like flying a speeder.
-We've been practicing in his YT-2000, the Kokada Maru.
-It's a beauty of a ship, and it handles really nicely.
-I can now take-off and land with relative ease, and I'm getting to be a smooth touch at the controls at sublight speeds.
-I still need some work with the navcomputer, but it's getting a little better all the time.
+I had previously thought that any experience driving a speeder would help.

-I've been asked to head out to Myrkr to report on some minor political disturbances going on there, so I'll probably be out for the next week or so, and then I'm going back home to visit Sienn and the fam.
+I've been asked to head out to to report on some minor political disturbances going on there, so I'll probably be out for the next week or so, and then I'm going back home to visit Sienn and the fam.
 Being back for my grandfather's funeral really reminded me of how much I missed my family, so I'm going to take more time to visit.
 And see Sienn.

 Here's a picture I made of her.
 Doesn't nearly do her justice.
 But I found some old paints in an old shop in Mos Espa, so I figured I'd put them to good use.
+I'm really underselling the freckles, though, which is a shame...because...because freckles.

 Overreaction